cap-js/docs/node.js/typescript.md

 It uses the [ts-node](https://github.com/TypeStrong/ts-node) engine under the hood.

 ::: tip _tsx_ or _ts-node_?
-In general, `tsx` seems to be the better choice as `tsx` is much faster than `ts-node` because it does not perform type checks.
+In general, `tsx` is the better choice, as `tsx` is much faster than `ts-node` because it does not perform type checks.
 See a closer [comparison](https://tsx.is/faq#how-does-tsx-compare-to-ts-node) between the two of them.
 :::